Importing Users from Active Directory

 1. Importing Users

 The first step is to provide credential details and import users from Active Directory.
-PAM360 automatically gets the list of the domains present under the "Microsoft Windows Network" folder of the server of which the running PAM360 is part of.
+Password Manager Pro automatically gets the list of the domains present under the "Microsoft Windows Network" folder of the server of which the running Password Manager Pro is part of.
 You need to select the required domain from the list and provide necessary domain controller credentials.

 To do this: